nathanbraun/ltcwbb-files/README.md

 Set these aside for now and we'll pick them up in chapter 2.

 ## Changelog
+### v0.11.0 (2024-12-06)
+Updated instructions for installing Python (now recc Spyder directly vs via Anaconda).
+Also cover a few other options.

+Minor typos and fixes.

 ### v0.10.0 (2024-06-18)
 Update code in seaborn chapter to avoid misc warnings.